joedski/musings/Sublime Text/Journal 2019-03-14 - My Own Markdown Plugins - Sources List.md

 Things I imagine I'll need to cover:

 - Automatic list formatting.
+- Show a Pretty Title when hovering or within a Link Reference?
 - Automatic link reference naming/renaming.
     - I don't actually need link references to have any sort of naming logic... they could even be entirely random.
 - Automatic link reformatting and reference generation.